fereidoun-moradi/RoomTemp/README.md

 The Timed Rebca model augmented with attacks.
-The written safety properties for the system as follows.
+The written safety properties for the system are as follows.

 <a href="https://github.com/fereidoun-moradi/RoomTemp/blob/main/TCS_attackmodels.rebeca">Timed Rebeca model</a>